+“We already had too much under-employment before the recession, so we need to reduce it much faster.
 “The government must address labour market failures that have left us with too many poor quality jobs, and not enough decent jobs with full-time hours.
 We need to make sure that people who want more work have the opportunity to do it.”
 By Shané Schutte

 Share this story